brettski/brettski/README.md

 - 🌱 I’m currently learning more and more about JavaScript.
 Once the event is done on the 3rd, it's back to Rust for me!
 - 🚀 I'm having a lot of fun working with [Pico-8](https://www.lexaloffle.com/pico-8.php).
 You should try it out!
 - 👯 I’m looking to collaborate on ...
-- 💬 Ask me about whatever
+- 💬 Ask me about: whatever
 - 📫 How to reach me: I am easily found on twitter, just search my name
 - ⚡ Fun fact: Life is better on two wheels